Seven Primary Web Design Guidelines

 Guideline #6: Adhering to standards doesn’t mean “cookie-cutter”.

 The best part about having standards to follow is that you know they work; but putting usability first doesn’t mean we pigeon hole everyone into the same templated mold.
 It’s just forming the fundamental framework for us designers to work our magic.
 Each page design and layout can be totally unique, but we want to keep common elements, such as the header and footer, consistent and in line with standards.

 Guideline #7: Understand the need for Speed & Security.

 The design is only half the battle.
 Today, people have short attention spans but are also concerned about their privacy and security.
-Therefore, the CMS (Content Management System) and even the hosting environment become important elements.
-Your site needs to load quickly (between 1-4 seconds), use a CMS that is not subject to attacks (unlike WordPress), and utilize the HTTPS protocol which requires a Security Certificate.
-Also, any associated user accounts for the CMS or hosting should have strong passwords (16+ characters) with two-factor authentication (if available).
+Therefore, the CMS (Content Management System) and the hosting environment become important elements.
+Your site needs to load quickly (between 1-4 seconds).
+That is accomplished by "minifying" code and images and using a Content Distribution Network (CDN) to cache content on servers closer to your users.
+Security starts by using a CMS that is not subject to attack (see this).
+A security certificate is mandataory these days, as most browsers will flash a "Not Secure" warning if one is lacking.
+A basic certificate uses the HTTPS protocol, and advanced "Extended Validation" certificates show users that your site is legitimate.
+Also, any associated user accounts for the CMS or hosting should have obtuse usernames and strong passwords (16+ characters) with two-factor authentication (if available).